Meditation

 The truth is that it is just as easy to reach a meditation state if you are sitting on a meditation stool, on a chair or a tree stump.
 The important thing is that you sit straight with a balanced body so that the brain does not have to focus on preventing you from falling over.
 If you instead sit in a comfortable armchair you risk, just like when you lie down, to achieve a deep state of relaxation and perhaps fall asleep.
 So it is preferable to sit and meditate.

 The body posture should be such that your back is kept straight and your head balances as well as possible on top of the spine.
 You check that you are sitting straight with a natural bend in the lumbar spine.
 By pulling in the chin a little, and thereby imagining that you are supporting an imaginary roof with your head, you check that the posture of the head is balanced and does not pull the body to either side.
 With closed eyes, you swing a little forwards and backwards, and from side to side, to feel if you have reached a well balanced body position.
 To be able to adjust the position of the upper body you must also check that your legs are firmly anchored on the floor.
 If you sit on a chair, you hold your knees preferably at a ninety degree angle.
 If you use a meditation stool, or a meditation pillow, you can sit in a kneeling position.
-You hold your knees and lower legs with strongly bent knees on the side of the stool or pillow so that your feet are behind the body with their upper side against the floor.
+You hold your knees and lower legs with bent knees on the side of the stool or pillow so that your feet are behind the body with their upper side against the floor.

 Oriental-inspired sitting positions also include different ways of holding arms and hands.
-In Zen-Buddhist meditation techniques, for example, you should let both hands rest in your lap, placing one almost open hand in the almost open palm of the other with both thumbs raised, touching each other.
+In some Zen-Buddhist meditation techniques, for example, you should let both hands rest in your lap, placing one almost open hand in the almost open palm of the other hand with both thumbs raised, touching each other at the top.
 The idea of this is to prevent you from losing attention during meditation.
-You notice when the thumbs sink into the hand and no longer touch each other.
+You notice when the thumbs sink into the hands and no longer touch each other.
 Then you wake up a bit and straighten the thumbs again.
 It's a practical little trick that helps you to keep your relaxed attention.
-In Hindu meditation it is instead recommended that you let your arms take a resting position by placing the back of your hands, or the palms, on your thighs.
-When your palms are facing upward you can choose either to hold them fully open or let the thumb and forefinger tips touch each other.
+In Hindu meditation techniques it is often recommended that you let your arms take a resting position by placing the back of your hands, or the palms, on your thighs.
+When your palms are facing upward you can choose either to hold them fully open or let the tips of thumb and forefinger touch each other.
 The idea here is that when your palms are open upwards you will open yourself to the external, or the spiritual, sphere during your meditation.
 If you then let your thumb and forefinger touch each other you intend to let your own inner energies work with this.
 If you turn your palms downwards on your thighs you focus inwards and concentrate on what is going on there.
 It happens that leaders of meditation courses think that it is important, not to say necessary, to use only those arm and hand positions that they themselves teach.
 With some knowledge of physiological and mental mechanisms of brain and mind during a meditation state, one must probably assume that views on how to hold hands may have ritual or religious significance, but will hardly improve, or impair, the ability to reach and be in a meditation state.

 In this context, it is also appropriate to mention meditation techniques using mantras.
 A mantra consists of words or phrases that are repeated over and over during the meditation, silent or with your voice.
 The intention of this may be that focusing on a mantra during meditation helps the mind to disconnect from external signals.
 Often, however, mantras also have been given a religious significance.
 In that case the purpose would be to divert the mind from external influences and open it to a spiritual or religious dimension.
 The same effect can be achieved in several other ways.
 From Islamic mysticism, Sufism, we know the dancing dervishes who, by constantly spinning with the body, enter into trance until they, without knowing about their surroundings, fall over.
-In shamanic contexts can monotonous drumming also lead to alternative states of consciousness and facilitate inner rest or inner image work.
+In shamanic contexts can monotonous drumming also lead to alternative states of consciousness and facilitate inner rest or mental image work.

 Increased presence includes: